Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 * Added `KCSActiveUserChangedNotification` as a `NSNotification`.
 Observe this to have code informed when the active user is set or logged out.
 * Deprecated `KCSClient` property `dateStorageFormatString`.
 * Bug fix(es):
     * NSError in completion block now returns full error message info when a business logic error occurs.
+    * Linked resources now once again show up as `NSDictionary` values when loaded with `KCSAppdataStore` or `KCSCachedStore`.

 ## 1.14
 ### 1.14.2